 Therefore, you should proceed like this:

-- Come to our IRC channel and stick around.
+- Come to our chat room and stick around.

 - Setup your development environment and run the Test suite.
 Explore the development version of Pitivi, what works well and what doesn't, etc.

 - To get a better idea of how comfortable you are with the code and community, make some small contributions to the code.
 Pick some small bug to fix and have a go at it.
 Keep us in the loop.
-The earlier you start contributing, the more likely you know what you're getting into.
-Don't start contributing in March/April: we highly encourage you to start getting involved in January/February, or even earlier, to have time to try another team if we are not a good fit for you.
+Ideally you start getting involved in January/February, or even earlier, to have time to try another team if we are not a good fit.

 - Find a cool feature you need in Pitivi and tell us.
 Start making a design doc on how you plan to implement it.
-Feel free to pick a project from the list of GSoC project ideas we thought about.
+Feel free to pick a project from the list of blessed GSoC project ideas.

-- Fill out the application and apply officially to the Google's Summer of Code website.
+- Fill out the application template and apply officially to the Google's Summer of Code website.